Azure/AppConfiguration/releaseNotes/AzureSpringCloudAppConfigurationConfig.md

 [Source code web][source_code_web] | [Package (Maven) web][package_web] | [Product documentation][docs]

+## 2.5.0 - March 29, 2022

+* Add a refresh interval `spring.cloud.azure.appconfiguration.refresh-interval= 1d` that can be used to periodically reload all the key-value pairs in a configuration store.
+This can also be used to force update Key Vault References.
+* Added support for parsing and using sync-token from push notifications received from Event Grid.
+Using sync-token ensures that users get the latest key-values from App Configuration on any subsequent request.

+## 2.4.0 - March 02, 2022

+* Dependency updates

 ## 2.3.0 - January 05, 2022

 * Fixed a bug where `spring.cloud.application` was still used in a location.
 This caused a refresh bug where a null value was used on refresh. `spring.cloud.application` has now been replaced by `key-filter`.